-Most barcode manufacturers will have different product lines that tailor to specific industries with various "special" features–in fact they will all look very similar and be priced very close to the same.
+Most barcode manufacturers will have different product lines that tailor to specific industries with various "special" features–in fact they will all look very similar and are priced very close to the same.
 No matter the special features or fancy big words, the device will only be as good as the brain that powers it (and we don't mean yours).
-It is important to realize there is a difference in barcode scanners and barcode scanning companies, it is in the very foundation or firmware that needs a closer evaluation as well as the company's willingness to create a simple coded solution that works for you.
+It is important to realize there is a difference in barcode scanners and barcode scanning companies, it is in the very foundation, the decoding algorithms and firmware that needs a closer evaluation as well as the company's willingness to create a simple coded configuration solution that works for you.

 Code Complete was built upon the idea of making it easier for customers to use our barcode scanners.
-Code's Technical Support program is designed to assist customers during deployments or afterward to mitigate communication issues across software application platforms.
+Code's Technical Support program is designed to help identify which products best match your workflow situation (site surveys) and assist customers during deployments and beyond to mitigate any possibility of communication issues across software application platforms.
 To find out more, check out our services website (http://services.codecorp.com/) or contact your sales representative.